Something went wrong

 Patients alive at month 301§|| Average CV-related hospitalizations per patient per year during 30 months1||Average CV-related hospitalizations per patient per year during 30 months1||

-Of the 287 surviving patients at month 30
+Averages below are from the 287 patients alive at month 30.

 • ~80% of total deaths were CV-related in both treatment groups1